 A social sport, golf reduces stress and anxiety, helps maintain mental alertness and provides physical exercise – walking as well as a full-body workout.
 Each full swing involves arms, legs, back and abdomen along with movements that include rotation, torque (a twisting force), lateral bending and extension.
 While these repeated movements provide a good workout, they also place stress on muscles, tendons and joints and, over time, can result in injury to the lower back, elbow, wrist, hand and shoulder.
 Carrying a golf bag can also cause injury.

-If golf is your favorite sport, there is no need to give it up, according to Arif Saleem, MD, orthopaedic surgeon at Castle Orthopaedics and Rush Copley’s Hand and Upper Extremity Center.
+If golf is your favorite sport, there is no need to give it up, according to Arif Saleem, MD, orthopedic surgeon at Castle Orthopaedics & Sports Medicine.
 He advises that with proper conditioning and the right equipment, you can reduce your risk of injury for a safer game of golf.

 The swing and its impact